Addy0606/imdbdataset/README.md

 Models Used: Logistic Regression (Scikit-Learn), LSTM (Pytorch), LinearSVC (Scikit-learn)

 **Approach**
+Will compare three models, a pytorch LSTM model, Logistic regression model from scikit learn, and linear svc from scikit learn, compare all metrics and plot learning curves and confusion matrixes.

 Aim: To compare the metrics of the two different models and plot the confusion matrix and training/test performance plots.